iwarner/CodeBlender-Middleman/source/localizable/docs/file-system.md

 Establishing a file structure similar to other team members is crucial in terms of script creation and pair programming.

-The main setup is that of the Library code folder.
+The main set up is that of the Library code folder.
 This needs to be placed in : /var/www/Library

     $ sudo mkdir -p /var/www